mendix/docs/content/en/docs/refguide/mobile/using-mobile-capabilities/native-language-change.md

 ## 5 Read more

-* [How to Translate Your App Content](/howto/collaboration-requirements-management/translate-your-app-content/): a worked example of adding a translation
 * [How To Use Translatable Validation Messages](/howto/logic-business-rules/translatable-validation-messages/)
+* [Language Menu](/refguide/translatable-texts/): gives more information on translating the languages of different Mendix UI elements
-* [Change language by clicking a link](https://forum.mendixcloud.com/link/questions/91821): explanations and ideas on the Mendix forum for refreshing the page when the language is changed
+* [Change Language by Clicking a Link](https://forum.mendixcloud.com/link/questions/91821): explanations and ideas on the Mendix forum for refreshing the page when the language is changed
 * [Anonymous User Journey](https://forum.mendixcloud.com/link/questions/91676): a discussion on the Mendix forum about switching languages for anonymous end-users